Marcos Baghdatis: Personal and early life

 Baghdatis was born in Paramytha, Cyprus, to a Lebanese father, Christos, and a Greek Cypriot mother, Androula.
 He has two brothers—Petros and Marinos—and a sister, Zena, who was adopted by his family at just six months old.
 His father, a native Lebanese (Antiochian Greek Christian) who follows Greek Orthodox Christianity, emigrated to Cyprus from Lebanon and owns a clothes shop.
 He began playing tennis at the age of five with his father and brothers.
 He grew up idolizing tennis players Pat Rafter, Andre Agassi and Pete Sampras.
-He enjoys playing and watching football and is a supporter of Apollon Limassol in Cyprus.
+He enjoys playing and watching football and is a supporter of Manchester City in England.
 He trained at the Mouratoglou Tennis Academy in Paris on an Olympic Solidarity Youth Development Programme Scholarship since the age of 14 and learned to speak French.

 Baghdatis received the 2005 Cyprus Male Athlete of the Year award.
 On 28 January 2006, he received an exemption from the otherwise mandatory Cypriot national service so that he could concentrate on tennis.

 On 14 July 2012, Baghdatis married the Croatian former tennis player Karolina Šprem.
 They had their first child, a daughter Zahara, on 20 October 2012, a second daughter, India, on 17 December 2015, and a son, Zeus.

 Junior career

 Baghdatis played his first junior match in September 1998 at the age of 14 at a Grade-5 tournament in Cyprus.
 He made the final at the 2002 Junior US Open but lost to Richard Gasquet.
 He reached No. 1 in the ITF Junior Circuit world singles rankings in January 2003.
 He then won the 2003 Junior Australian Open as the top seed defeating Florin Mergea in the final.
-He then repeated his final feat from 2002 at the 2003 Junior US Open but lost to Jo-Wilfried Tsonga.
+He then repeated his final feat from 2002 at the 2003 Junior US Open but lost to Jo-Wilfried Tsonga, his major rival in his junior career.
 He then won the 2003 Orange Bowl for the U18 category defeating Gaël Monfils in the final.
 He ended his junior career after 2003 with a win–loss record of 152–41.